 For decades, the High Point area has been known as a top place in the mid-Atlantic for furniture and home furnishings shopping.
 That’s still the case today, thanks to various furniture stores and outlets, including the world’s largest furniture store, Jamestown’s Furnitureland South.
 However, your shopping time in and around High Point today can also include furniture shops in downtown High Point on Main Street, Elm Street and beyond.
 The High Point Museum may also be a highlight for you, thanks to High Point’s Furniture Heritage exhibit, which examines the relationship between the furniture industry and the people of High Point through furniture, interactive exhibits, memorabilia, machinery and more.

 If you simply have to shop, or get free design assistance from more than 150 expert design consultants, right up until closing time, nearby Southern Roots Restaurant is a great option for a more leisurely dinner.
 There are lots of hotel options in the area, including Grandover Resort just 4 miles east of Furnitureland South.

 Day 2: Shopping Fit for a Queen

 Located in Huntersville, 20 minutes north of Uptown Charlotte near the shores of Lake Norman, Birkdale Village is patterned after the architecture of a quaint New England coastal town.
 With a combination of stores and residences, plus dining, a movie theater and a robust special events calendar, Birkdale is unlike any other shopping destination in the area.
 Lunch at Dressler’s Restaurant is highly recommended.
 The creative eatery also has a location at Metropolitan, where you’ll end your day in Queen City style.

 Charlotte Premium Outlets is a one-stop shop for practically anything you need or simply must have.
 Highlights for your visit here can include anything from Coach to Kate Spade New York to Zumiez.
-If you’re still shopping come early evening, head to delectable Umi of Japan.
-Otherwise, it’s time for a big-city shopping fix at Metropolitan.
+Then it’s time for a big-city shopping fix at Metropolitan.